UMass Lowell will resume on-campus instruction, research and campus life for Fall 2020. View the plan for more info.

 Many courses offered by the department are appropriate for students who have selected concentrations in English, Writing, or Theatre Arts within the Bachelor of Liberal Arts program.
 In addition, the general minor in English and specialized minors in Creative Writing, Journalism and Professional Writing, and Theatre Arts complement degree programs in other disciplines.

-For more information, contact the English Department.
+For additional information, visit the Department of English website.